Tech-at-DU/BotShop-iOS/P04-Tableview-Setup/content.md

 If you run the app now, you will see an empty `tableView` under the history tab.
 Currently there is no information in the `tableView` cells and nothing happens when you click on a cell.

-What we would like is for there to be an image and a date listed and then we want to be able to click on a cell and see a list of all the items the user bought on that date.
+What we would like is for there to be a box image and a date listed; then we want to be able to click on a cell and see a list of all the items the user bought on that date.

 # Push to Github